modcluster/mod_cluster/README.md

-  spi (SPI classes for container integrations, has no dependencies on a specific web container) tomcat (base for Tomcat container implementations, based on Tomcat 7.0) tomcat8 (Tomcat 8.0 container implementation) tomcat85 (Tomcat 8.5 and 9.0 milestone container implementation) load-spi (SPI classes for load metric computation) demo client
+  spi (SPI classes for container integrations, has no dependencies on a specific web container) tomcat (base for Tomcat container implementations, based on Tomcat 7.0) tomcat8 (Tomcat 8.0 container implementation) tomcat85 (Tomcat 8.5 and 9.0 container implementation) load-spi (SPI classes for load metric computation) demo client